Hash / Hashish Information

 Hashish consists of the THC-rich resinous material of the cannabis plant, which is collected, dried, and then compressed into a variety of forms, such as balls, cakes, or cookie-like sheets.

 Pieces are then broken off, placed in pipes and smoked.
 The Middle East, North Africa, and Pakistan/Afghanistan are the main sources of hashish.
 The THC content of hashish that reaches the United States, where demand is limited, averaged 6 percent in the 1990s.
-Hash is sold in solid pieces ranging in colour from light brown to black; in texture from dry to soft and crumbly.
+Hash is sold in solid pieces ranging in color from light brown to black; in texture from dry to soft and crumbly.
 It can also be baked into cookies or cakes.

 - Studies suggest that normal development of the baby may be adversely affected by heavy use of marijuana by the mother during pregnancy.